WithSecureLabs/cloud-wiki/docs/aws/services/EC2.md

 When reviewing security groups, it's recommended to ensure the following:

 -Wide IP and port ranges for incoming/outgoing traffic should be avoided where possible.
-It's always good to ensure that 0.0.0.0/0 IP range has not been included in either inbound or outbound rules.
+It's always good to ensure that the 0.0.0.0/0 IP range has not been included in either inbound or outbound rules.

  -Security groups shouldn't be left unassigned due to increased risk of them being accidentally assigned to a resource.